About My Recipes

 Feel free to modify any recipe to suit your own likes and dislikes.
 I do.
 I typically credit a source, but I rarely leave a recipe untouched.

-I have many cookbooks.
-The first time I prepare a dish I follow the recipe faithfully.
+I have many cookbooks and textbooks.
+Sometimes when I prepare a dish I follow the recipe faithfully.
 Then I make adjustments.
+Often I adjust it before going into the kitchen.
 You can feel free to do the same.

 Not everyone can invent a dish by tasting one ingredient, but I believe it is a skill many people can develop.
 I think of it as "cataloging flavors in the mind."
 Get to know flavors.
 In time, you could be inventing your own original recipes too.